oxfordroadmapping/country-profiles-clean-up-zh_hant/north-america/canada.md

 common law system except in Quebec, where civil law based on the French civil code prevails

 ### 憲法
-- `history`: consists of unwritten and written acts, customs, judicial decisions, and traditions dating from 1763; the written part of the constitution consists of the Constitution Act of 29 March 1867, which created a federation of four provinces, and the Constitution Act of 17 April 1982
+- `歷史`: consists of unwritten and written acts, customs, judicial decisions, and traditions dating from 1763; the written part of the constitution consists of the Constitution Act of 29 March 1867, which created a federation of four provinces, and the Constitution Act of 17 April 1982
-- `amendments`: proposed by either house of Parliament or by the provincial legislative assemblies; there are 5 methods for passage though most require approval by both houses of Parliament, approval of at least two thirds of the provincial legislative assemblies and assent and formalization as a proclamation by the governor general in council; the most restrictive method is reserved for amendments affecting fundamental sections of the constitution, such as the office of the monarch or the governor general, and the constitutional amendment procedures, which require unanimous approval by both houses and by all the provincial assemblies, and assent of the governor general in council; amended 11 times, last in 2011 (Fair Representation Act, 2011)
+- `修正`: proposed by either house of Parliament or by the provincial legislative assemblies; there are 5 methods for passage though most require approval by both houses of Parliament, approval of at least two thirds of the provincial legislative assemblies and assent and formalization as a proclamation by the governor general in council; the most restrictive method is reserved for amendments affecting fundamental sections of the constitution, such as the office of the monarch or the governor general, and the constitutional amendment procedures, which require unanimous approval by both houses and by all the provincial assemblies, and assent of the governor general in council; amended 11 times, last in 2011 (Fair Representation Act, 2011)

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: yes
+- `出生公民權`: yes
-- `citizenship by descent only`: yes
+- `血統公民身份`: yes
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: minimum of 3 of last 5 years resident in Canada
+- `入籍的居留要求`: minimum of 3 of last 5 years resident in Canada

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: King CHARLES III (since 8 September 2022); represented by Governor General Mary SIMON (since 6 July 2021)
+- `國家元首`: King CHARLES III (since 8 September 2022); represented by Governor General Mary SIMON (since 6 July 2021)
-- `head of government`: Prime Minister Justin Pierre James TRUDEAU (since 4 November 2015)
+- `政府首腦`: Prime Minister Justin Pierre James TRUDEAU (since 4 November 2015)
-- `cabinet`: Federal Ministry chosen by the prime minister usually from among members of his/her own party sitting in Parliament
+- `内閣`: Federal Ministry chosen by the prime minister usually from among members of his/her own party sitting in Parliament
-- `elections/appointments`: the monarchy is hereditary; governor general appointed by the monarch on the advice of the prime minister for a 5-year term; following legislative elections, the leader of the majority party or majority coalition in the House of Commons generally designated prime minister by the governor general
+- `選舉/任命`: the monarchy is hereditary; governor general appointed by the monarch on the advice of the prime minister for a 5-year term; following legislative elections, the leader of the majority party or majority coalition in the House of Commons generally designated prime minister by the governor general
 **note**:  the governor general position is largely ceremonial

 ### 立法部門
-- `description`: bicameral Parliament or Parlement consists of:Senate or Senat (105 seats; members appointed by the governor general on the advice of the prime minister and can serve until age 75)House of Commons or Chambre des Communes (338 seats; members directly elected in single-seat constituencies by simple majority vote with terms up to 4 years)
+- `描述`: bicameral Parliament or Parlement consists of:Senate or Senat (105 seats; members appointed by the governor general on the advice of the prime minister and can serve until age 75)House of Commons or Chambre des Communes (338 seats; members directly elected in single-seat constituencies by simple majority vote with terms up to 4 years)
-- `elections`: Senate - last appointed in July 2021House of Commons - last held on 20 September 2021 (next to be held on or before 20 October 2025)
+- `選舉`: Senate - last appointed in July 2021House of Commons - last held on 20 September 2021 (next to be held on or before 20 October 2025)
-- `election results`: Senate - composition - men 43, women 54, percentage women 55.7% (8 seats are vacant)  House of Commons - percent of vote by party - CPC 33.7%, Liberal Party 32.6%, NDP 17.8%, Bloc Quebecois 7.7%, Greens 2.3%, other 5.9%; seats by party - Liberal Party 159, CPC 119, NDP 25, Bloc Quebecois 32, Greens 2, independent 1; composition - men 234, women 102; percentage women 30.4%; total Parliament percentage women 35.2%
+- `選舉結果`: Senate - composition - men 43, women 54, percentage women 55.7% (8 seats are vacant)  House of Commons - percent of vote by party - CPC 33.7%, Liberal Party 32.6%, NDP 17.8%, Bloc Quebecois 7.7%, Greens 2.3%, other 5.9%; seats by party - Liberal Party 159, CPC 119, NDP 25, Bloc Quebecois 32, Greens 2, independent 1; composition - men 234, women 102; percentage women 30.4%; total Parliament percentage women 35.2%

 ### 司法部門
-- `highest court(s)`: Supreme Court of Canada (consists of the chief justice and 8 judges); note - in 1949, Canada abolished all appeals beyond its Supreme Court, which prior to that time, were heard by the Judicial Committee of the Privy Council (in London)
+- `最高法院`: Supreme Court of Canada (consists of the chief justice and 8 judges); note - in 1949, Canada abolished all appeals beyond its Supreme Court, which prior to that time, were heard by the Judicial Committee of the Privy Council (in London)
-- `judge selection and term of office`: chief justice and judges appointed by the prime minister in council; all judges appointed for life with mandatory retirement at age 75
+- `法官遴選和任期`: chief justice and judges appointed by the prime minister in council; all judges appointed for life with mandatory retirement at age 75
-- `subordinate courts`: federal level: Federal Court of Appeal; Federal Court; Tax Court; federal administrative tribunals; Courts Martial; provincial/territorial level: provincial superior, appeals, first instance, and specialized courts; note - in 1999, the Nunavut Court - a circuit court with the power of a provincial superior court, as well as a territorial court - was established to serve isolated settlements
+- `下級法院`: federal level: Federal Court of Appeal; Federal Court; Tax Court; federal administrative tribunals; Courts Martial; provincial/territorial level: provincial superior, appeals, first instance, and specialized courts; note - in 1999, the Nunavut Court - a circuit court with the power of a provincial superior court, as well as a territorial court - was established to serve isolated settlements

 ### 政黨
 Bloc QuebecoisConservative Party of Canada or CPCGreen PartyLiberal PartyNew Democratic Party or NDPPeople's Party of Canada